masuday/Blupf90TutorialStandard/renum_norenum.md

 ---
 title: Data preparation with RENUMF90
 author: Andres Legarra
-date: September 2019
+date: April 2025
 subject: "Introduction to BLUPF90 suite programs"
 tags: [introduction,tutorial]
 ...

-What if I don't want to use RENUMF90?
+What if I do not want to use RENUMF90?
 =====================================

 It happens that the user does not want to use RENUMF90.
 Common reasons for this are: